sysbio-vo/sysbio-course/en/NGSchool2017.md

 2 of 2 steps (100%) done
 ```

-But what is peculiar about
+But what is peculiar about this output?
+Rule `sort` sorted only B file, right?
+That's because we already sorted A and we have A output already in our folder, so \`